“It’s my World!”

 Our toddler classrooms are intentionally designed for children aged 18 months to three years old.
 They are housed in the charming and cozy “Brown Cottage” and feel just like home.
 The environments are orderly and scaled carefully to the children’s size, helping the toddlers feel they have control over their world and can predict how things will go.
 The classrooms include an outdoor play area for lots of gross motor exploration and movement.

 “Talk to me, sing to me, tell me a story!”

 Language acquisition is an important part of a toddler’s development.
 Our toddler classrooms offer many rich and meaningful opportunities for expression.
 The children are offered stories, poems, songs, vocabulary cards, and much stimulating conversation.
 These experiences build a strong literacy foundation for later reading, writing, and self-expression.

 “Help me to help Myself”

 Toddlers have a strong and innate drive to be independent and meet their own needs.
-They want to feed, dress and toilet by themselves.
+They want to feed, dress, and toilet by themselves.
 The toddler program provides ample opportunities for children to practice at self-help skills leading to greater independence.
-They help to prepare their own food, care for their environments and learn self-dressing, self-toileting skills.
+They help to prepare their own food, care for their environments, and learn self-dressing and self-toileting skills.